barbarer/py4e-int/_sources/15-database/15-spideringTwitter.rst

 account or not, and how popular the account is in a database on the disk of the computer, we can stop and restart our program as many times as we like.

+.. mchoice:: dbTwitter_MC_tf2
+    :practice: T
+    :answer_a: True
+    :answer_b: False
+    :correct: b
+    :feedback_a: Try again!
+    :feedback_b: Using databases can be very helpful, as they retain run data each time a program is stopped and restarted.

+    True or False?
+Programs using databases may be stopped and restarted, but do not retain the data.

 This program is a bit complex.
 It is based on the code from the exercise earlier in the book that uses the Twitter API.